jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 ```

 - To determine the pod network CIDR, you can inspect the configuration of the CNI plugin installed in your cluster.
-- Here’s how you can check for some common CNI plugins:
+- Here's how you can check for some common CNI plugins:

 ```sh
 # 1. `calico` CNI plugin